RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

     - Creating new moderators.
     - Default admin account.
     - Moderators can access debate and post events/communicate with users.
-    - Tracked metrics, viewable by the moderator, for reporting.
+    - Tracked metrics, viewable by the moderator.

 #### FRONTEND:

 - Dramatically updated views and user experience.
 - Added the ability to view metrics about the system.
+    - Metrics can be displayed by team or by user, along with general system metrics.
 - Streamline communication channels and made them universal (see instructions)

 ## How it works